Dandelon.com

 Dandelon.com is a search engine for the academic community, started in 2004.
 The solution was invented in 2001 by Manfred Hauer of AGI and Karl Raedler from Vorarlberger Landesbibliothek, Austria. dandelon.com community is a European pioneer in catalog enrichment.
-Linked libraries digitize tables of contents of books and capture details of periodicals by using OCR, text analytics, machine translation and put results to catalogues, discovery engines and library sharing centers for crosslanguage and multilingual retrieval.
+Linked libraries digitize tables of contents of books and capture details of periodicals by using OCR, text analytics, machine translation and put results to catalogues, discovery engines and library sharing centers for cross language and multilingual retrieval.